 Link to something that adds value to your business.

-Ideally you’re selling a product and this is money, but even drumming up traffic to your website and checking your analytics to see which pages get the most clicks can give you incredibly valuable insight.
+Ideally you’re selling a product and this is money, but even drumming up traffic to your website is a solid goal.
+Checking your analytics to see which pages get the most clicks can give you incredibly valuable insight.

 Schedule your pins.